Zombie1111/UnityDestructionSystem/README.md

   <li>Create a new vertex group that has a name that start with `link`.
 Assign the `link` vertex group to vertics that you want to be able to connect that are in different base vertex groups.
 Like the door hinges and the wall</li>
   <li>Press the `Setup vertex colors for unity fracture` button and export+import the mesh with vertex colors</li>
   <li>Select your DestructableObject and add a second destructionMaterial and make it affect groupIndex 1</li>
-  <li>Add saveState and should work, joints</li>
+  <li>Add a DestructionJoint script to the door and assign the wall as connected transform.
+Create a Joint somewhere on a disabled gameobject and assign it as SourceJoint</li>
+  <li>Create empty gameobjects, position them on the door hinges and add them to the jointAnchors list</li>
+  <li>Create a saveState, assign it to the DestructableObject and save it, Tools->Destruction->CreateSaveStateAsset</li>
+  <li>Enter playmode and you should have a door that can open+close and restoring the object.
+See the `_Demo/swingDemo` scene for practical exampel</li>
 </ol>

 ## Documentation
-Most functions are documented and all parameters visible in the unity inspector have tooltips
+Most functions and parameters visible in the unity inspector are documented

 The `_Demo/` folder contains pratical exampels